Suzanne M. Leff

 Molly graduated from Central Michigan University in 1986 earning her B.A.A., with a double major in Political Science and Interpersonal and Public Communications.
 Molly graduated from the University of Denver, College of Law in 1989.
 Molly is one of less than 150 lawyers admitted to CAI’s prestigious College of Community Association Lawyers and is a member of the Colorado and Denver Bar Associations.
 To contact Molly directly, you may e-mail her at firstname.lastname@example.org.

-Wendy Weigler has focused much of her community association practice on litigating, mediating and arbitrating numerous types of covenant enforcement, contract and collection issues for community associations.
+She has focused much of her community association practice on litigating, mediating, and arbitrating numerous types of foreclosure, collection, covenant enforcement, and contract issues for community associations.
 She has been successful in both state and federal appeals and has several published opinions.
-In addition to handling disputes for clients, Wendy has a robust transactional side of her community association practice, handling contract negotiations, document drafting and advising on general business matters.
-To contact Wendy directly, you may email her at firstname.lastname@example.org.
+In addition to handling disputes for clients, Wendy has a robust transactional side of her community association practice, handling contract negotiations, document drafting, and advising on governance and general business matters.
+Outside of her law practice, Wendy has had leadership roles on several professional organizations, including the Colorado Women’s Bar Foundation, Colorado Women’s Bar Association, Denver Bar Association, and the Justice Sonia Sotomayor Inn of Court.
+To contact Wendy directly, you may email her at email@example.com..